arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 It's simpler than you think once you wrap your head around the idea of functions that returns function that takes functions as parameters, and the like.

-Let's start from `Build`: `Build`'s goal is to create our purely-functional version of tuple of integers, so it must retain the value of `a` and `b`.
+Let's start from `Build`: `Build`'s goal is to create our purely-functional version of tuple of integers, so it must get the value of `a` and `b` in input.
 If `Build` could speak, it would say:

 > Invoke me, and pass me the 2 integers you want to store.
 I will return you back a Magic Closure, that can capture those two integers.<br />
 > Store that Magic Closure and whenever you want those 2 integers back, invoke it.<br />